While Netflix lovers may be happy to have a huge library of modern-day movies, viewing some of the old school Horror movies wouldn’t be a bad idea.

 A young F.B.I agent Foster investigates the case by interviewing another serial killer called the “Buffalo Bill” to understand and recognize this one.
 Anthony Hopkins beautifully plays his role, not giving the slightest hint of what he really is behind the scenes.

-The movie is geo-restricted therefore, you must connect to a VPN server in Germany, Switzerland or the United Kingdom.
+The movie is Geo-restricted therefore, you must connect to a VPN server in Canada.

 Night of the Living Dead (1968)

 Night of the Living Dead is a classic example of how to get a movie right with a small budget and a not so A+ cast.
-Yes it is Night of the Living Dead which truly spawned the zombie culture in movies (even though there were movies based on zombies before it).
+Yes it is truly spawned the zombie culture in movies (even though there were movies based on zombies before it).